 Some of these Corinthian gift-holders, however, were abusing their spiritual privileges — exercising the signs as an end within themselves, and not out of regard for their family in the Lord.

 In addition, the apostle noted that the time was coming when these gifts would be removed from the church’s possession.
-When the revelatory process was completed (with the finished product of the New Testament), the gifts would cease (1 Corinthians 13:8ff).
-The discussion of “love” thus serves a twofold function in 1 Corinthians 13.
-First, it seeks to regulate selfish abuses of spiritual gifts; second, love’s abiding nature is contrasted with the temporal character of miraculous gifts.
-In the balance of this discussion, we will reflect upon the quality of agape love as described in this context.
+When the revelatory process was completed (with the finished product of the New Testament), miraculous gifts would cease (1 Corinthians 13:8ff — see What Does the Bible Say About Miracles?).

 The Character of Love

 makrothumei literally hints of taking a long time to get angry!
 In the New Testament, it has to do with how one should respond to abuse.
 Love patiently waits and attempts to win over one’s adversary.

 William Barclay tells the following enlightening story.
 Edwin Stanton was the bitter opponent of Abraham Lincoln in the early days of their political careers.
 Stanton characterized the awkward-looking Lincoln as a clown, a gorilla, etc.

 A wise man declared: “That which makes a man to be desired is his kindness” (Proverbs 19:22).
 Kindness includes attributes like friendliness, compassion, generosity, and tenderness.
 To be kind is to be God-like (Luke 6:35).

 In a world that is saturated with harshness, a kind disposition is a refreshing breeze.
-There is many a woman who would trade a handsome husband for a kind one.
+There are many a woman who would trade a handsome husband for a kind one.
 Kindness would stifle the plague of child abuse.

 The loving person will rejoice at the success of others.
 Jealousy has destroyed many a home and church.
 Envy was one of the sins responsible for the death of Christ (Matthew 27:18; cf. Acts 7:9; 17:5).

 But some are ever tooting their own horns.
 When a windbag preacher boasts that were it not for his efforts the whole brotherhood of Christ would be immersed in apostasy, one cannot but be reminded of this descriptive.

 The original language here denotes one who is inflated with a sense of personal pride.
 Pride is unreasonable self-esteem, generally accompanied by insolence and rude treatment of others.
 It deceives the heart (Jeremiah 49:16), hardens the mind (Daniel 5:20), and results in destruction (Proverbs 16:18).

 The Greek expression here literally suggests the notion of being “without form.”
 It encompasses all sorts of evil activity, bad manners, and brutal rudeness.
 Love doesn’t deliberately seek to be offensive.

 Have you known anyone who took pride in his ability to bludgeon others?
 The Christian’s vocabulary should be characterized by such expressions as, “No, you first,” “Please,” “Thank you,” “How may I help you?” etc.

 It has been said that there are two kinds of people: those who are always thinking of their rights, and those who concentrate on their responsibilities.
 Ours is an age of woeful selfishness.

 Everyone is protective of their own rights, but in far too many instances the disposition evolves into an attitude that says: “Let others fend for themselves; I’m looking after ‘Number One.’”
 After all, it’s a jungle out there—a dog-eat-dog world.

 Satan adopted it first, and he was followed by a long line of henchmen, e.g., Darwin, Nietzsche, Lenin, Hitler, et al.

 By way of stark contrast was the sacrificial example of the Son of God (Philippians 2:5-8), the apostle Paul (2 Corinthians 12:15), Timothy (Philippians 2:20), and numerous souls since those ancient times.
 Love thinks of others and seeks to serve.